 I’ve lived and worked in Edinburgh since 1995 and Scotland is very much home, though I grew up much further south, in Devon and Nottingham.
 After taking a degree in English Language and Literature at Leeds University, I became a librarian, and have worked in the British Library, National Museums Scotland, and the University of Edinburgh.
 I changed direction in 2009 and now my day job has nothing to do with books.
 I don’t think having a day job is a bad thing at all for a writer (and for most of us it’s a necessity), though it makes for a constant balancing act.

-I’ve written poems for most of my adult life, but have taken my writing much more seriously in the last 4 years.
-This is the unexpected outcome of my personal annus horribilis, during which my partner died and I started cancer treatment.
+I’ve written poems for most of my adult life, but have taken my writing much more seriously since my personal annus horribilis, during which my partner died and I started cancer treatment.
 Who would have thought the shitstorm would re-energise my efforts to get my poems out there?
 It’s not just all the extra material.
 If not now, when?